 Once an investigation of a complaint is complete, OFCO will take further action if:

-• the alleged act or failure to act is confirmed,
+• The alleged act or failure to act is confirmed, and

-If OFCO is unable to help, it will provide a referral to another agency that may be able to provide more assistance.
+If OFCO is unable to help, it will provide a referral to another agency that may be able to help.

 HHS OCR investigates complaints and enforces federal laws and regulations that prohibit discrimination based on disability in programs and activities that receive financial assistance from HHS.

-Complaint forms are available online from OCR.
-Once completed, the complaint form can be printed out and mailed or faxed to the OCR regional address where the alleged violation took place.
-In Washington State, the OCR regional address and fax number is:
+An online complaint portal and complaint forms are available from OCR.
+Once completed, the complaint form can be printed out and mailed to the OCR Centralized Case Management Operations in Washington, D.C.:

 A person does not have to use the complaint form to file a complaint.
 A written complaint can be in any format as long as it contains the following information: